-Last week we featured an article about celebrating Carnival in Rio de Janeiro and we concluded that every traveler needs to experience the ‘Biggest Party in the World’ at least once in their lifetime.
+Every traveler needs to experience Carnival in Rio de Janeiro, the ‘Biggest Party in the World’, at least once in their lifetime.
 However, Rio is not the only place travelers can experience the festivities.
 Peru has become a leading destination to enjoy Carnival and the city of Cajamarca stands out for its traditional celebrations.

 Cajamarca is worth visiting at any time of the year, with its coastal deserts and beaches high into the Andean highlands.
 However more than its breathtaking scenery, Cajamarca is nationally renowned for its Carnival celebrations which occur annually for the entire month of February.